sharubhat/serverside-developer-notes/part9/basics.md

 * logical and is 'and' instead of '&&' like in java
 * 'in' keyword allows you to check if a list contains given element
+* 'elif' is short for else if
 * len\(\) function returns length of a collection
 * there is no concept of declaring the type of a variable.
 They are inferred at runtime and can change when a value of different type is assigned to them.
+* ':' introduces a suite of code \(you heard it, block of code is called suite in python\)
+* parenthesis are not used in python to represent suits, indentation takes care of it
 * we fixed a bug in the first solution which would throw `IndexError: list index out of range` if no argument is passed to the program